tieje/deskpass-quiz/README.md

 #### My Answer

-&emsp; The future of backend servers is to be OS agnostic and serverless vendor platform agnostic.
+&emsp; The future of backend servers is to be OS agnostic and serverless-vendor-platform agnostic.
 This can be achieved in several ways, however, I think the next big thing is decentralization of serverless cloud computing.

 &emsp; The innovation of Docker was not containerization of apps, but accessibility of containerization for the average developer.